 Follow the Leaders

-Robins School of Business – Virginia Council of CEOs survey shows significance of talent gaps in small and mid-sized businesses.
+Robins School of Business – Virginia Council of CEOs survey remains positive

 Each quarter the Virginia Council of CEOs (VACEOs) and University of Richmond’s Robins School of Business partner to take the pulse of top executives in the region.

 The survey results provided by Richard Coughlan, Senior Associate Dean at the Robins School of Business, provide a snap shot of the overall economic outlook index for various companies within the region and help central Virginia companies anticipate business decisions and plan for growth.

 Overall, the Economic Outlook Index for the second quarter dropped slightly from 93.90 to 93.42, yet CEOs remain optimistic about sales and capital spending.
 In fact, nearly three-quarters of respondents expecting sales to increase over the next six months.
 Only 5.8 percent expect sales to decrease.

 Among the 54 CEOs of small and mid-sized companies participating in the survey this quarter, there was a small increase (from 35.9 percent to 37 percent) in the percentage of CEOs planning to increase capital spending.
 That was accompanied by a sizeable decrease (from 47.2 percent to 38.9 percent) in the percentage of executives expecting to increase the number of domestic employees.
 Another 59.3 percent of executives expect no change in hiring during the next six months.